VeryBigSad/unnamedBot/readme.md

 ## Built With

 * [Mineflayer](https://github.com/PrismarineJS/mineflayer/) - Used for handling actual minecraft connection
-* [Discord.js](https://discord.js.org/) - Used for communicating with the discord
+* [Discord.js](https://discord.js.org/) - Used for communicating with discord

 ## Contributing

-Make a push request (or an issue even), I'll simp for you if you will actually do
+Making pull requests is cool and you should do it as long as your code is good enough!

 ## Authors

-* **Sanyss** (yes, mikhailkhromov) - *Initial work*
+* **Sanyss/VeryBigSad** * - *Initial work*
 * **NoWillToLife** - *making everything about databases and cache work*

 ## License

-You can do whatever you want but if you are making a modification of this bot, make sure to add us as creators/authors
+You can do whatever you want but adding us as contributors would be nice of you